-4.14 GARAGE DOORS
+4.14 Garage doors

-- The house should be the dominant feature when viewed from the street with the garage/carport a secondary element. - Where conventional Colorbond® materials are proposed for double garages/carports, it is required to have a central column, brick or be rendered to match the dwelling. - Double garages/carports are not required to have central columns, if they are sectional panel lift in nature. - Double garages/carports, when in association with a two storey house (where the house is above at least half the width of the garage) are not required to have a central column.
+- The house should be the dominant feature when viewed from the street with the garage/carport a secondary element. - Where conventional Colorbond® materials are proposed for double garages/carports, it is required to have a central column, brick or be rendered to match the dwelling. - Double garages/carports are not required to have central columns, if they are sectional panel lift in nature.